eRGiBi/DRL-DroneNavigation/README.md

 With not perfectly fine-tuned hyperparameters, SAC manages to learn a circle track in 15 hours of training.

+---

 ### 6. Notes

-The OpenGl 3 engine doesn't work in virtual machines, so in order to have a visual representation of the simulation, it is necessary to run the simulation with OpenGL 2, set in the modified BaseAviary class, as such:
+The OpenGl 3 engine does not work in virtual machines, so in order to have a visual representation of the simulation, it is necessary to run the simulation with OpenGL 2, set in the modified BaseAviary class, as such:
 ```
 p.connect(p.GUI, options="--opengl2")
 ```
-Further: only OpenGL3 works in turn in Windows.
+Further: only OpenGL3 works in Windows.
 Using Ubuntu Virtual Machine this stackoverflow article might be useful: https://askubuntu.com/questions/1352158/libgl-error-failed-to-load-drivers-iris-and-swrast-in-ubuntu-20-04

-On Ubuntu, with an NVIDIA card, if you receive a "Failed to create and OpenGL context" message, launch nvidia-settings and under "PRIME Profiles" select "NVIDIA (Performance Mode)", reboot and try again.
+On Ubuntu, with an NVIDIA card, if encountered a "Failed to create and OpenGL context" message, launch nvidia-settings with "Performance Mode PRIME Profile," reboot and try again.

 StableBaselines3 and other packages that have '_' in them might not be installed or recognized correctly.

+---

 ### 7. To Do

-Further algorithmic speed and data efficiency improvements.

-Specific dir for the conda environment.

-1. Frame skipping
+1. Frame skipping.
-2. Testing for added noise to ease the sim-to-real transfer
+2. Added noise test to ease the sim-to-real transfer.